 - Passing to a new level in life

-The Peruvian Lily: This is also known as the Lily of the Incas.
-They vary in colors and can be found in orange, white, yellow, pink, purple and red.
+This is also known as the Lily of the Incas.
+They vary in colors and can be found in orange, white, yellow, pink, purple, and red.
 They are often the symbol of:

-The Stargazer Lily: This lily is one of the largest in its species, reaching 36 inches tall and spreading up to 16 inches wide.
-As with the Peruvian’s, it comes in many colors including:
+This lily is one of the largest in its species, reaching 36 inches tall and spreading up to 16 inches wide.
+As with the Peruvian’s, it comes in many colors, including:

 The white flowers symbolize sympathy and empathy.
-The pinks symbolize prosperity and wealth.
+The pinks represent prosperity and wealth.

 This lily is shaped like a bell and is one of the sweetest smelling lilies of all.
-The first lily of the valley is said to have grown from the tears cried by Eve when God exiled her and Adam from the Garden.
+The first lily of the valley is said to have grown from Eve’s tears when God exiled her and Adam from the Garden.
 It symbolizes the following:

-The Orange Lily: This flower is more commonly known as the tiger lily and is shaped like a bowl.
-It is colored in reds and oranges and has a bit less attractive meaning.
+This flower is more commonly known as the tiger lily and is shaped like a bowl.
+It comes in in reds and oranges and has a bit less attractive meaning.
 Typically, it symbolizes hate and disdain.

 - Small of the back